TDA-Jyamiti/fzz/README.md

 make
 ```

-The software is developed and tested under MacOS.
-Compiling and running under other platforms shouldn't have any problems because both the language and the compiling softwares are cross-platform.
+The software is developed and tested under MacOS and Linux.

 ## Usage